-Prior to travelling outside the U.S., you need to obtain a signature from a Designated School Official if the current signature on p.
-3 of your I-20 is more than 9 months old.
+Prior to traveling outside the U.S., you need to obtain a signature from a Designated School Official if the current signature on your I-20 is more than 12 months old.

 Conditions for accepting on-campus employment:

-- Employment is limited to 20 hours per week while school is in session and full time during breaks.
+2. Employment is limited to 20 hours per week while school is in session and full-time during breaks.

 To remain in status, it is extremely important that you follow the Federal regulations about employment.
 As an international student, you must contact CGE, located in Wesley Hall Suite 314, to obtain work authorization before you accept employment.
 Never work without getting authorization first!